Combi vs Conventional Boilers: Pros and Cons

 Conventional boiler pros and cons

-A conventional boiler is the best option for properties which already have one installed.
+You should only consider a conventional boiler if you already have one installed.
 This is because the pipework won't need to be replaced making the installation far more straightforward.
 Benefits of installing a conventional boiler include:

-As well as the potential pros, there are some considerations to make before installing a conventional boiler:
+As well as the potential pros, there are plenty of considerations to make before installing a conventional boiler: